CPN Schema Reference

 max_length: integer # Maximum character length

-description: string # Human-readable format description
+description: string # Human-readable format descriptionallow_override

 boolean